 ELEVATING EDUCATION, EXPECTATIONS AND SELF-ESTEEM

-CARES’ unique, 36-week-long curricula are built to help children heal the multiple traumas of impoverishment and override their debilitating effects, which unaddressed will be life-long.
-CARES’ evidence-based healing initiatives unearth understanding, resilience and faith.
+CARES’ unique, 32-week-long curricula are built to help children heal the multiple traumas of impoverishment and override their debilitating effects, that unaddressed will be life-long.
+CARES’ evidence-based healing initiatives unearth understanding, resilience, faith.
 They instill hope, critical thinking skills, racial pride, and a love for learning and wellness in mind, body and spirit.
 Our beloved young ones come to understand that they are greater than even their greatest challenges, authors of their futures, as they share their stories and heal together, supported by our trained psychologists, social workers and volunteer mentors in CARES’ wide-spreading Wellness Mentoring Circles.
 Our students and children in detention learn to transform their thinking and behaviors, how to love themselves, as well as one another, and prepare for success in school, careers and life.

 At CARES, we believe that transformation does not begin in the statehouses, but in our hearts and homes.Learn More